FakeItEasy/FakeItEasy/how_to_build.md

 2. The .NET 6.0 runtime

-3. The .NET Framework 4.6.1 or higher
+3. The .NET Framework 4.6.2 or higher

-4. An up-to-date version of the .NET 6.0 SDK (currently this means 6.0.202 or later)
+4. An up-to-date version of the .NET 7.0 SDK (currently this means 7.0.203 or later)

 You might not need everything to run a [partial build](#building-only-a-subset-of-the-supported-target-frameworks).

 In order to build from Visual Studio, you will also need:

 1. Visual Studio 2022 (17.0 or later)
-2. Install the ".NET Framework 4.6.2 targeting pack" indvidual component (via the Visual Studio installer)
+2. Install the ".NET Framework 4.6.2 targeting pack" individual component (via the Visual Studio installer)

 ### On Linux

-The default [build profile](#building-only-a-subset-of-the-supported-target-frameworks) on Linux builds FakeItEasy for .NET Standard 2.0, .NET Standard 2.1, and .NET 5.0, and runs the tests on .NET Core 2.1, .NET Core 3.1, and .NET 6.0 (the .NET Framework isn't supported on Linux).
+The default [build profile](#building-only-a-subset-of-the-supported-target-frameworks) on Linux builds FakeItEasy for .NET Standard 2.0, .NET Standard 2.1, and .NET 6.0, and runs the tests on .NET Core 2.1, .NET Core 3.1, and .NET 6.0 (the .NET Framework isn't supported on Linux).

 Ensure the following are installed: